Halcyoninae/Halcyon_v2/README.txt

 no matter the file being played back.
 This is according to Java
-Mission Control, which may differ from the actual total memory being allocated to the Java VM (maybe in the 200mB+)
+Mission Control, which may differ from the actual committed Java
+Heap which is allocated to the individual Java Processes.

 ----------------------------------